Yoga4mums for all age groups and abilities

 Yoga for the 2nd trimester

-Yoga4mums is delighted to be the recipient of the best second trimester online video award by Healthcare USA.
+Our Yoga4mums DVDs are the recipient of the best second trimester online video award by Healthcare USA.
 Our videos are designed with busy mums in mind and our pregnancy yoga practice is suitable for both beginners and experienced practitioners.

 During pregnancy, yoga can play a key role in enhancing the experience of this precious time and empower the mother-to-be to have the most conscious birth experience.
 Yoga can help women enjoy their pregnancy with minimal discomfort, cultivate breath awareness and strengthen the body in preparation for labour.
 Yoga also offers you the opportunity to connect with your baby, and coming to classes is a great way to feel part of a community of pregnant women.

 The benefits of pregnancy yoga

 - empowers the mother-to-be to have conscious birth experience